TheCreeperZenior/MC-Server-Notifier/README.md

     serverURL: 'https://yourServerURLhere.com',
 }
 ```
-- name: is the name of the server you want to monitor
+- `name`: is the name of the server you want to monitor
-- serverIP: is the internal server IP you want to monitor.
+- `serverIP`: is the internal server IP you want to monitor.
 You want to use `localhost` or `127.0.0.1` if is in your local machine. if this is located somewhere else, you have to put that machine IP and make sure your firewall is well set-up.
-- serverPort: is the Port of the server you want to monitor.
+- `serverPort`: is the Port of the server you want to monitor.
-- serverURL: If you are using a panel web server Like [Pterodactyl](https://pterodactyl.io/) you want to paste the server url you want to monitor here. it looks something like `https://yourServerURLhere.com/server/a000b000`.
+- `serverURL`: If you are using a panel web server Like [Pterodactyl](https://pterodactyl.io/) you want to paste the server url you want to monitor here. it looks something like `https://yourServerURLhere.com/server/a000b000`.

-TIP: I **do not recommend** to monitor a **BungeeCord (waterfall, velocity, whatever...)** server because it has a **high false-positive rate**. if you want to monitor that type of server, you are crazy and need to configure it well.
+TIP: I **do not recommend** to monitor a **BungeeCord (waterfall, velocity, whatever...)** server because it has a **high false-positive rate**.

+If you want to monitor that type of server, you are crazy and need to configure it well.

 Once this file has all the servers you want to monitor, we can take the next step.

 # `server.mjs`
 This is the main file where all servers constantly fetch using workers.

-you may add as many workers as you want, but i would not exceed 8 servers.
+You may add as many workers as you want, but i would not exceed 8 servers.

 Keep note that every snippet of code here has at least a commented example (`worker4`) for you to understand.

 Line 6 to 10